By: Puranjay Singh Last updated: 20 September 2017

 If the user wanted to jump ahead in the queue, all she had to do was invite her friends to sign-up.
 The more friends signed up, the faster the access.

-This turned the sign-up process into a gamified, scalable referral system.
+This turned the sign-up process into a gamified, scalable referral system - a compelling growth hacking tactic to create higher perceived demand.

 Once you've acquired users, how do you retain them?